mgeduld/magnitoodz/notes/01_TODO.md

   - [] display api catch errors to user
   - [x] format numbers for display (commas)
   - [] make sure all modules only export from index (front/back)
-  - [] remove repo, clone, try re-init
   - [] add descriptions to all test assertions in tests with multiple assertions
   - [] fix indents and prettier
   - [] replace description textfield with text area (markdown?)
-  - [] convert all components to SFC
+  - [x] convert all components to SFC
   - [] delete a magnitood (yours)
   - [] edit a magnitood (yours)
   - [] display a random magnitood